sirhaffy/clo_skalbara_inlupg02_api/README.md

 # JSON API Lambda

 Minimal .NET 9 Lambda function with REST API for DynamoDB operations.
-JSON API for the App to comunicate with DynamoDB, to store and fetch data.

 ## Features
 - **AOT Compilation** for faster cold starts